1969–70 NFL playoffs: Western Conference: Minnesota Vikings 23, Los Angeles Rams 20

 Three weeks prior to this game, the teams met in Los Angeles in a battle between the undefeated (11–0) Rams and the 10–1 Vikings.
 The Vikings won that game 20–13.
 The rematch was played in the cold and snow of Minnesota.
 Despite committing more turnovers (3 to 1) and only gaining 20 more total yards (275–255), the Vikings managed to edge out the Rams for their first postseason win in franchise history.

-In the game in L.A., the Viking defense shut down the Rams' wide receivers and outside running game, so in this game, the Rams attacked the middle of the Viking defense and neutralized the Viking pass rush with short quick passes to the tight ends.
-The Rams defense held Minnesota's high powered offense in check, with the "Fearsome Foursome" defensive line harassing Viking QB Joe Kapp.
-Early on, the momentum seemed to be in LA's favor.
+In Los Angeles, with the Viking defense intent on shutting down the Rams' wide receivers and outside running game, the Rams attacked the middle of the Viking defense and neutralized the Viking pass rush with short quick passes to the tight ends.
+The Rams defense held Minnesota's high-powered offense in check, with the "Fearsome Foursome" defensive line harassing Viking quarterback Joe Kapp.
+Early on, the momentum seemed to be in favor of the Rams.
 Rams safety Richie Petitbon recovered a fumble from fullback Bill Brown that gave his team a first down on the Minnesota 45-yard line.
 On the next play, it appeared that the Vikings took a quick lead as Carl Eller intercepted a Roman Gabriel pass and returned for a touchdown but the score was nullified on an offside penalty on Alan Page.
 Taking advantage of their second chance, running back Larry Smith gained 19 yards on three carries, and Gabriel eventually finished the drive with a 3-yard touchdown pass to tight end Bob Klein.
-The Vikings quickly stormed back, with Kapp completing four consecutive passes on a 10-play, 75-yard drive.
-Three of the completions were to receiver Gene Washington for 49 total yards, including a 27-yard reception that gave the Vikings the ball on the Rams' 4-yard line.
-Dave Osborn ran for a touchdown on the next play, tying the score at 7 with a little over 3 minutes left in the first quarter.

-LA moved the ball effectively on their next drive, but it ended on a missed 38-yard field goal attempt by Bruce Gossett.
-The next time they got the ball, they did much better, taking up the majority of the second quarter, including a 13-yard run by Gabriel to convert a third down.
+The Vikings quickly stormed back, with Kapp completing four consecutive passes on a 10-play, 75-yard drive, with three of the completions going to Gene Washington for 49 total yards, including a 27-yard reception that gave the Vikings the ball on the Rams' 4-yard line.
+Dave Osborn ran for a touchdown on the next play, tying the score at 7 with just over three minutes left in the first quarter.
+The Rams moved the ball effectively on their next drive, but it ended on a missed 38-yard field goal attempt by Bruce Gossett.
+Their next drive took up the majority of the second quarter, with a key 13-yard run by Gabriel to convert a third down.
 Gossett finished the drive with a 20-yard field goal to put the Rams up 10–7 with 4:30 left before halftime.
 Following a punt, Gabriel led his team back for more points.
 This time he completed passes to tight end Billy Truax for gains of 18 and 16 yards before finishing the 13-play, 65-yard drive with a 2-yard touchdown pass to Truax.
 The Rams went into halftime leading 17–7, having scored on three of their four first half possessions.